Kotlin/anko/doc/ADVANCED.md

 ## Intents

+### Useful intent callers

-Even if you won't use the DSL to create UIs, Koan still has something to make your life easier.
+Even if you won't use the DSL to create UI, Koan still has something to make your life easier.
 For example, it has call wrappers for some widely used `Intents`:

 Goal                | Solution
 --------------------|---------